 Provides comprehensive coverage of the complex socialization process and its effect on the development of children.
 Requires students to research their own socialization histories and evaluate their development in the light of major concepts presented in class.
-Prerequisites: Successful completion of EDU 140 and the Professional Skills Lab.
+Prerequisites: Successful completion of EDU 140 with a 2.67 and the Professional Skills Lab.
 (Offered in spring.)